PAN001/All-CNN/task1.md

 - experiment#2: zca_whitening -->

 # Conclusion
-The final model reveals `90.88%` accuracy on test set at epoch 339 with loss of `0.4994`.
+The final model reveals `90.88%` accuracy on test set after 339 epoches with loss of `0.4994`.
 It is a typical `All-CNN` architecture summaried as follows:
 ```
     _________________________________________________________________
     Layer (type)                 Output Shape              Param #